Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 By default, this works on PC (Windows, Mac, Linux), and the instructions shown will be for PC.
 However, with the proper setup, one can also create cards on the following platforms:

+TODO update links with correct setup pages:

 - [Android](setupyomichan.md#android-setup) (including Android based e-readers such as ONYX BOOX)
 - [Kindle](setupyomichan.md#kindle-setup) (export to PC to create)

 I'm not aware of a workflow for iOS that works with Yomichan.

 !!! note
+    TODO update this note!!! other card exporters will likely be supported in the future!

     JPMN currently requires Yomichan to create the Anki cards.
     As common as Yomichan is, this dependency to Yomichan can be considered a weakness.